 Indian furniture is internationally synonymous with wooden furniture.
 The unique and vibrant traditional furniture art reflecting customs and culture has created a niche for Indian furniture in the global competitive market.
-It is also influenced by availability of natural resources, terrain and topography, climate and socioeconomic factors.
-These attributes aligned with sustainable management practices and sensitized consumer market would lead India as the potential global leader in the sector.
+It is also influenced by availability of natural higher density wood has superior manufacturing characteristics such as better machining and finishing, and higher strength.
+Additionally, hardwoods have a more interesting colour and appearance.
+Solid Wood is widely preferred in furniture manufacturing owing to its durability and resistance characteristics in the longer term (Anon., n. d.a).